All Episodes

 That's exactly right.

-This is this was not even about race.
+This was not even about race.

 Jeremiah Wright is about anti-American hatred and separatism from the Pope.